- Highs: Good customer support. Rates go down with increased use. Over-the-phone payment option.

 Customer service – online FAQ, live chat and telephone support

-Payleven has a comprehensive list of FAQs online, as a well of a troubleshooting guide and manual.
-Emails are normally answered within 24 hours, and from Monday to Saturday from 9 am to 6 pm there is a live online chat service and customer support staff available on the phone.
-The customer service team of Payleven is based in the London head office, working closely with the sales and technical teams.
+Payleven has a comprehensive list of FAQs online, as well as a troubleshooting guide and manual.
+Emails are normally answered within 24 hours, and from Monday to Saturday from 9am to 6pm, there is a live online chat service and customer support staff available on the phone.
+Payleven’s customer service team is based in the London head office, working closely with the sales and technical teams.

-Replacement terminals are normally shipped out the same day or the next day.
+Replacement terminals are normally shipped out the same day or the next.

 Payleven was established in 2012 by a team with diverse experience in payment and financial services.
 The company has headquarters in London and Berlin and is backed by several venture capital companies including Rocket Internet, the US-based venture capital firm New Enterprise Associates, ru-Net, Holtzbrinck Ventures, and B Cinque.